webpack/react-starter/NOTES/HowStuffWorks.md

 This [Chaos Monkey](https://gigaom.com/2012/07/30/netflix-open-sources-cloud-testing-chaos-monkey/) lives in `/lib/server.js` and helps you experience realistic server-client retrieval times and errors while developing.
 At some time your application is requesting 3 things from the server, and they return in the wrong order and incomplete.
 Wil it break?
 Or a form could not be sent to the server.
 Wil it notify the user?

-## How the server JSON API works.
-The `/lib/server.js` serves the application, but it also serves the API URLs that the stores talk with.
-It initializes two databases once (one per todo list), and then continues to listen for GET/POST requests on specific URLs.